Frequently Asked Questions (FAQ) for the Class of 2027: Incoming Students and Families/Supporters

 When can I pick up packages that I've mailed to myself?

-Hinman Box (HB) number assignments will be mailed with student housing assignments in late July.
+Hinman Box (HB) number assignments will be released on your Housing StarPortal with your House Community and room assignments in late July.

 Packages you plan to pick-up upon arrival at Dartmouth should not be sent to Hinman more than ONE WEEK before your arrival/move-in date.

-You will receive your Dartmouth ID card on your assigned arrival/move-in day [August 30 or September 3, unless you are a pre-season athlete or part of a pre-Orientation program].
+You will receive your Dartmouth ID card on your assigned arrival/move-in day.
 Dartmouth IDs are *not* available for pick up before then.

-Your Hinman mailbox will be located at the bottom of the Class of 1953 Commons Building on Massachusetts Row ("Hinman" is the name of our mail service).
+Your Hinman mailbox will be located in the basement of the Class of 1953 Commons building ("Hinman" is the name of our mail service).

 You should address packages to yourself in the following format: